 By Dawson Church, PhD, EFT EXP-3, EFT TRN-3

-Create a SUD Level of Intensity number around the feeling and locate where you feel it in your body.
+Create a SUD Level of Intensity number around that money memory and locate where you feel it in your body.
 Do you feel it in your throat?
 Stomach?
 Chest?
 Upper back?
 Lower back?

 Did you know that if you tap along doing EFT while watching the sessions of other people, your problems improve too!
 Several research studies have documented this phenomenon, called Borrowing Benefits.

 We invite you to tap with Dawson on your money trauma and Borrow Benefits with the video.